Ratgeber

 Step 1: Connect two modules in series

-Total current: The current remains the same as for a single module.
+Total current: remains the same as with one module.
 Total current = 2.40 A

-Now you take two such rows and connect them in parallel.
+Now you take two such series and connect them in parallel.

-Total power: Add the power of all four modules together.
-Total power = 100 Wp * 4 = 400 Wp
+Total power output: Sum the power output of all four modules.
+Total power output = 100 Wp * 4 = 400 Wp

 Advantages of the mixed circuit: